-- First go online or search your local newspaper for theatre groups.
-If you can't find it in the groups section take a look at What's On?
-There you are bound to find a Stage production that's going to be shown soon in your town.
+- First, go online or search your local newspaper for theatre groups.
+If you can't find it in the groups section, take a look at What's On?
+There you are bound to find a ttage production that's going to be shown soon in your town.

 - There is bound to be an email or telephone number.
 Ask if you can pop along and see if you want to join.
 I am sure they will be happy to see you.

-- What I have learned is by sitting in at the rehearsals you get to watch first hand how its done.
+- What I have learned is that by sitting in at the rehearsals, you get to watch firsthand how it's done.
 You may even be lucky enough to 'read' a few of the characters if someone is away.

 - Why not read my story below and see what you think?